 1) Fall Accidents

-When job site managers fail to put up proper safety precautions, fall accidents can and do happen.
+When job site managers fail to implement proper safety precautions, fall accidents can and do happen.
 According to the Occupational Safety and Health Administration (OSHA), fall accidents are the most common cause of death on construction sites.
 According to their report, falls accounted for 38.7% of construction work-related deaths in New York State in 2016.

 2) Being Struck By an Object

-Next to fall accidents, being struck by an object was the second most common cause of deaths at construction sites in New York.
+Next to fall accidents, being struck by an object was the second most common cause of death at construction sites in New York.
 A recent report by OSHA stated that 7.3% of all construction-related deaths in New York were due to construction workers being crushed or becoming stuck or caught between equipment or other objects.

-Construction workers can become strapped by nearly any type of falling object, including shifting or loose materials.
+Construction workers can become strapped by nearly any falling object, including shifting or loose materials.
 They can also become injured when equipment malfunctions or when rigging fails.
 This classification of construction accidents also includes construction workers killed or seriously injured after being run over by a moving car, truck, or another moving vehicle.

 3) Electrocution

 All too often, construction workers die from electrocution.
-Despite federal and state laws requiring construction companies to treat open electrical wires carefully, and new safety measures to prevent electrocution, this devastating type of injury still occurs.
+Despite federal and state laws requiring construction companies to treat open electrical wires carefully and new safety measures to prevent electrocution, this devastating type of injury still occurs.
 Construction sites are often the location of many different kinds of hazards that can cause electrocution, such as:

-• Improper cord use
+- Improper cord use

-• Wet conditions
+- Wet conditions

-• Damaged equipment
+- Damaged equipment

-• Faulty electrical wiring
+- Faulty electrical wiring

-• Improper electrical grounding
+- Improper electrical grounding

-• Working too close to power wires
+- Working too close to power wires

 4) Being Caught in Between or Under Heavy Machinery

-Accidents involving a construction worker being caught in between or below a heavy piece of machinery can also be deadly.
+Accidents involving a construction worker being caught between or below a heavy piece of machinery can also be deadly.
 Sometimes, construction workers become trapped, caught, or struck when structures, heavy objects, equipment, or even scaffolding collapses.
 There are many different causes for these types of accidents.
-One cause involves faulty equipment that will not stop in time to prevent a crushing accident.
+One reason involves faulty equipment that will not stop in time to prevent a crushing accident.

 Being caught in between or under heavy machinery is a risk at all construction site locations, but it is especially prevalent in urban East Coast construction work sites.
 Construction workers are often required to work on tall skyscrapers or in incredibly crowded conditions.
 With so many buildings near any construction work, their managers may become more focused on getting jobs done and getting paid than making sure their job sites are properly secure and safe for their employees.